-The Scope 3 emissions cover purchased goods & services, capital goods, fuel and energy related activities, upstream In addition to above, the LTIP options to be granted during transport and distribution, waste generated in operations, and end-of-life treatment of sold products categories as defined by the GHG protocol.
+The Scope 3 emissions cover purchased goods & services, capital goods, fuel and energy related activities, upstream In addition to above, the LTIP options to be granted during transport and distribution, waste generated in operations, employee commuting, business travel, use of sold products performance conditions to reduce Scope 1 and Scope 2 and end-of-life treatment of sold products categories as defined by the GHG protocol.
 Scope 1 and 2 emissions are ending 2025.
 This is with reference to a baseline year of reported both on a market-basis and a location-basis.